vuejs/v2.vuejs.org/src/v2/guide/typescript.md

 }
 ```

-The above declarations let the following code be compiled:
+The above declarations allow the following code to be compiled:

 ```ts
 // Global property